blackboard/protractor-sync/readme.md

 * **findElements(locator | selector)** - Finds multiple elements within this element.
 If no elements match the selector, an error is thrown.
   Implicitly waits until at least one element is found.
 * **assertElementDoesNotExist(locator | selector)** - Asserts that no elements matching the selector exist.
 Throws an error if a matching element is found.
-  This method does an immediate check for the element, and does not poll.
+  This method does an immediate check for the element, and does not wait.
-* **waitUntil(condition)** - Polls until the condition is true (or times out if it doesn't become true before the implicit wait interval).
+* **waitUntil(condition)** - Waits until the condition is true (or times out if it doesn't become true before the implicit wait interval).
   The condition can be any JQuery selector, for example: ".ready", ":not(.ready)", ":focus", ":visible", ":enabled"
-* **waitUntilRemoved()** - Polls until this element is removed from the DOM.
+* **waitUntilRemoved()** - Waits until this element is removed from the DOM.
 If it is not removed from the DOM before the implicit wait interval, an error will occur.
 * **closest(selector)** - Examines the current element and ancestor elements, and returns the first one which matches the selector.
 * **hasClass(class)** - Determines whether the current element contains the specified class or not.